compomics/ThermoRawFileParser/README.md

   -n, --s3_bucketName[=VALUE]
                              S3 bucket name
-  -v, --verbose              Verbose the programm and the individual steps
+  -v, --verbose              Verbose the programm and the individual steps -e, --ignoreInstrumentErrors
-      --ignoreInstrumentErrors
-                             Ignore missing properties by the instrument
+                             Ignore missing properties by the instrument.

 ```